 Visit the Norton Museum of Art from Monday through Thursday and Saturday from 10 AM – 5 PM, Friday from 10 AM – 10 PM, and Sunday from 11 AM – 5 PM.
 Admission is $18 but guests don’t pay on Fridays and Saturdays, making the Norton one of the best free things to do in West Palm Beach.

-South Florida Science Center & Aquarium
+Learn at the South Florida Science Center & Aquarium

 With a mission to “open every mind to science,” the South Florida Science Center & Aquarium is a perfect way to enjoy West Palm Beach attractions with kids!
 Come for the science, but stay for the fun!

 As you enter the Journey Through the Human Brain, you’ll learn how our brain carries out simple functions.
-While it is the most advances exhibit on the human brain in the world, it is one of the most fun things to do in the whole museum!
+While it is the most advanced exhibit on the human brain in the world, it is one of the most fun things to do in the whole museum!

 In the Backyard, you’ll find the 1/4 mile long Fisher Family Science Trail, the Physics Forest, an interactive splash pad, gem panning station, and dinosaur walk!